Senior Executive Team

 Brent joined Interior Health in 2002, holding various positions within the Information Management and Technology portfolio prior to taking a leadership role in Capital Planning Project Delivery in 2016.
 During his time at IH Brent led several technology initiatives including the regional implementation of Meditech 6.1 (CONNEX) and the launch of myHealthPortal.
 As Chief Project Officer, Brent led the development of the David Kampe Tower at Penticton Regional Hospital and led the planning and procurement of the Gaglardi Tower at Royal Inland Hospital.
 In 2019, he became Vice President Technology, Informatics, and Facilities at Fraser Health.
 Brent holds an MBA from Smith School of Business at Queen’s University and a Bachelor of Commerce degree from the University of British Columbia.

-Diane joined Interior Health in early 2020, as executive director for clinical operations in Kootenay Boundary.
-Prior to joining IH, Diane worked in the Saskatchewan health system since 1992, holding progressively senior positions, including Vice President for Saskatoon’s Indigenous Health portfolio.
+Diane joined IH in 2020 as Executive Director for Clinical Operations in Kootenay Boundary.
+She was promoted to Vice President, Clinical Operations, IH North, in 2021 before assuming her current role overseeing clinical operations in both the north and south areas of the region.
+Prior to joining IH, Diane worked in the Saskatchewan health system for almost three decades, holding progressively senior positions, including Vice President for Saskatoon’s Indigenous Health portfolio.

-Diane holds a Master of Health Administration degree from the University of Regina, and a Bachelor of Science in Nursing, from the University of Saskatchewan.
+Diane is passionate about patient care and values collaboration with strategic partners, physician colleagues, administrative leaders and staff to meet IH’s strategic priorities.
+Diane holds a Master of Health Administration degree from the University of Regina, and a Bachelor of Science in Nursing from the University of Saskatchewan.

-As Interim Vice President, for Quality, Research & Academic Affairs, Dr. Glenn McRae has oversight of the quality and patient safety, research, health system evaluation and the academic affairs departments.
+As Vice President, Quality, Research & Academic Affairs, Dr. Glenn McRae has oversight of the quality and patient safety, research, health system evaluation and the academic affairs departments.

 Glenn has been with IH since 2014 and has held the position of Chief Nursing Officer and Professional Practice Lead, and most recently, the role of Executive Director, Quality and Patient Safety.
 Prior to that he held several leadership roles with Alberta Health Services.
 Glenn has a passion for Quality and Safety and has worked tirelessly to improve our processes within the region on several fronts.